MarkoBosnjakBosa/MyShop/README.md

 Web pages routing by using Vue Router
 Shopping cart and authentication by using sessions with Vuex
 Frontend custom form validations
+Forms with multiple steps
 Modal images and carousel
-Forms with multiple steps
 Backend custom form validations (middleware)
 Form validation by using reCaptcha v2 and reCaptcha v3
 Sending emails by using node mailer
 Using Node.js events for triggering the sending of emails and SMS messages
-MongoDB and mongoose (queries, limits, sorts, pages)
+MongoDB and mongoose (queries, limits, sorts, pagess)